 It’s so nice now that electronic devices are so portable and can carry a lot of uploaded movies, music, books, games, etc for those inevitable periods of travel and waiting.
 I didn’t even bring my lap top – just a tablet and a portable bluetooth keyboard.
 I also invested in a smaller mirrorless SLR camera so that I didn’t have to lug around my big camera.

 Later when we flew to Germany for a couple of days, we each only took a backpack.
 We left our luggage at a hotel at the London Stanstead airport and picked it up on our return.
 That was even more liberating to have as little stuff as possible.

 4 – Pack non-cotton clothing.
 I promise you’ll thank me for this one.
 Doing laundry outside the US is a different experience.
-Even if you do have access to a washing machine, let alone a dryer, they will be much smaller than sizes in the US.
+Even if you do have access to a washing machine, (and a dryer, if you’re lucky), they will be much smaller than sizes in the US.
 Cotton clothing – especially denim – takes much longer to dry than polyester or poly blend clothing.
-We took mostly polyester ‘athletic’ type clothing.
-As an added bonus it’s light-weight to pack, doesn’t take up much space in luggage, doesn’t ever need to be ironed, and it’ll dry faster if you’re caught in wet weather too.
+We took mostly polyester ‘active-wear’ type clothing.
+As an added bonus it’s lightweight to pack, doesn’t take up much space in luggage, doesn’t ever need to be ironed, and it’ll dry faster if you’re caught in wet weather too.